 In addition to his service at BIS, Mr. Hull served at the Department of Commerce as a deputy general counsel, as well as the Acting Assistant Secretary for Legislative and Intergovernmental Affairs.
-In those roles, he led the Department’s efforts with congress in the areas of international trade, telecommunications supply chain security, economic development, and commercial space, to name a few.
+In those roles, he led the Department’s efforts with congress in the areas of international trade, supply chain security, economic development, and commercial space, to name a few.

 Before his time in the Executive Branch, Cordell served in senior-level positions in the House of Representatives.
 While serving as the General Counsel of the House Permanent Select Committee on Intelligence, he was responsible for the legal components of the committee’s work across the Intelligence Community.
 He was also the committee’s lead on legislative efforts to reform the export control laws and CFIUS authorities.

 In addition to his work at WestExec, Cordell works with the Wilson Center, focusing on issues relating to semiconductor, electric vehicle battery, and critical mineral supply chain issues and the Atlantic Council’s GeoTech Center, focusing on geopolitical issues related to technology.
 He has lectured at the University of Virginia’s Frank Batten School of Leadership and Public Policy and the National Defense University.
 He is also a Visiting Fellow at the National Security Institute at George Mason University’s Antonin Scalia School of Law.